aljedaxi/daxi.ml/src/collections/talk-stuff/react-advanced-2022.md

 ### the question of being

-the question of being is the question of what it is to be something. check back to this page in, uh, 5m.

 ### recapitulation

 eagle eared listeners may recognize something like [Conway's Law](https://martinfowler.com/bliki/ConwaysLaw.html) in this statement. that's because i'm referring to the [good regulator theorem](https://en.wikipedia.org/wiki/Good_regulator), of which Conway's Law is a corollary.